akshay5658/word-cloud-custom-image-/README.md

 # word-cloud-custom-image-
-This repository is made for learning word-cloud
+This repository is made for learning word-cloud for custom images shape